mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 When I started thinking about a sale, I didn't need cash desperately, so I was open to receiving payments in installments over several years.

 When I spoke to other founders about seller financing, they warned me away from it.
-One founder had advice that stuck with me: "if you sell to a buyer and finance the purchase yourself, you now work for the buyer."
+One founder had advice that stuck with me:

+> If you sell to a buyer and finance the purchase yourself, you now work for the buyer.

 I was puzzled.
 How does financing the sale mean I work for the buyer?